What is a personal licence?

 - accredited Licensing Qualification Certificate (see details above).

 Basic criminal record checks can be obtained from Disclosure Scotland.
-You may apply online for an application form or request one from the licensing team.
+You may apply online or request an application form from the licensing team.
 Subject access forms can be obtained from the data protection department of Cumbria Police or ring 101.

 The Licensing Authority is required to notify the police when an applicant is found to have an unspent conviction for a relevant or foreign offence.
 The police may object to the application on crime prevention grounds and, in this case, the applicant is entitled to a hearing to determine the application.
 If there are no objections and the applicant otherwise meets the requirements, the application will be granted.